Black3rror/Benchmarking/docs/source/results/STM_vs_Renesas.md

 - **Flash Size**: STM is a bit better in terms of flash size.

-- **RAM Usage**: STM is better in terms of RAM usage.
+- **RAM Usage**: The two boards use almost the same amount of RAM.

 - **Conclusion**: The two boards seem to have a relatively similar performance.
-The STM board might be slightly better in some cases.
+The Renesas board might be slightly faster, but the STM board has a bit smaller flash size.
 (1)
 { .annotate }

     1.  :man_raising_hand: These boards have many settings that might favor one over the other in certain cases.
 Our study was conducted in an almost default settings with a good optimization level, but it is not comprehensive enough to cover all possible scenarios.